tarekdj/docker-client/README.md

 ## About this package

-This package forked from [php-http/socket-client](https://github.com/php-http/socket-client).
-The goal of this project is to provide a Docker client for PHP and is limited to it.
+This package is a fork from [php-http/socket-client](https://github.com/php-http/socket-client).
+The goal of this project is to provide a Docker client for PHP.

 If you need a socket client, please use [php-http/socket-client](https://github.com/php-http/socket-client)!